ThisNetWorks/ThisNetWorks.OrchardCore.Themes/README.md

 # ThisNetWorks.OrchardCore.Themes
-Custom themes for Orchard Core
+Some sample and experimental Custom themes for Orchard Core